Skip to main content

 From a clinical and biological standpoint, the core problem is the introduction of pharmacologically active, yet unverified, molecules into the human endocrine system, a finely tuned signaling network.
 The regulatory failure is a failure to prevent this uncontrolled biochemical signaling disruption on a global scale.

-The World Health Organization has identified counterfeit medical products as a significant threat, with estimates suggesting that 10% of drugs in low and middle-income countries are substandard or falsified.
+The World Health Organization has identified counterfeit medical products as a significant public health threat, with estimates suggesting that 10% of drugs in low and middle-income countries are substandard or falsified.
 While data for high-income countries is lower, the market for “lifestyle” drugs, including hormones and peptides, represents a specific and growing vulnerability.

 These products are often sought by consumers outside of traditional patient-provider relationships, creating a demand that illicit suppliers are eager to fill.
 The regulatory challenge is therefore twofold ∞ securing the legitimate supply chain and mitigating the demand that drives this parallel, illicit market.